White car without or with a small chubby antenna:

 The area north and east of Santa Cruz de La Sierra:

 This area is extremely flat and tropical.
 It is mostly covered in open grassland with low trees and shrubs.
 It can also be swampy.

 One crucial thing to mastering Bolivia is to understand where the coverage extends in the country.
 Bolivia’s coverage is pretty slim so it makes it much easier to figure out the right road or the general area.
 Here is a map of the coverage:

 Bolivia’s official language is spanish.

 You can see the back of a white car across all of Chile.
 There is also a chance to see a Black/white car, although its still mostly white.

 Chile is very unique.
 It’s the only country in South America that uses a white divider line.
-However, this changes in the Tierra del Fuego, where all lines are yellow (For visibility during snow).
+However, this changes in the south where the centreline is yellow and in Tierra del Fuego, where all lines are yellow (for visibility during snow).

 Most signs use a blue background with white text.
 Its also clearly in Spanish.